We don't just talk cars ... we teach how to buy them.

 It should also be noted, in terms of safety, 1997 and later models have a passenger-side airbag and stability control became an available optional feature in 2004.

-Our opinion: As a used truck purchase, in our opinion the Tacoma is a more than solid choice for those who don't need a large size truck or a V8.
+Our opinion: As a used truck purchase, in our opinion an older, low-mileage Tacoma is still a solid option for those who don't need a large size truck or a V8.
 You'll likely need to pay a little more for one than the competition, but there is a premium required for a vehicle with this kind of track record.